 Schedule-Performance-Index-Blog

 SPI is invaluable for honing predictability.
-At its core, SPI represents the productivity rate of a project.
+At its core, SPI represents the productivity rate within a project schedule.

 A common wish among many AEC professionals is predictability—a reaction to the industry’s general unpredictability.
 The market state, supply chain concerns, rising interest rates, and the skilled labor shortage are all long-standing and converging… making the construction industry seem amidst a “perfect storm.”
 In this landscape, adopting strategies and tools that provide transparency into schedule performance is critical for more predictable outcomes.